March 27, 2026

 30-day LinkedIn action plan to land your first AI agency client

 Getting your first AI agency client is the hardest part.
-Not because it's technically difficult, but because most new agency owners spend weeks perfecting their offer, building a website, and procrastinating on the actual work of finding clients: talking to people.
+Not because it is technically difficult, but because most new agency owners spend weeks perfecting their offer, building a website, and procrastinating on the actual work of finding clients: talking to people.
 LinkedIn is the fastest path to that first yes, and this guide gives you a day-by-day plan for the next 30 days.

 If you follow this plan, you should have at least 2-5 qualified sales conversations booked by the end of week 3, and a strong chance of having your first client (or a very close second conversation) by day 30.
+The plan is designed for agency owners who are starting from zero — no existing clients, no large network, no established LinkedIn presence.

 Before Day 1: The Three Non-Negotiables

-Don't start outreach until these three things are in place.
+Do not start outreach until these three things are in place.
 Sending messages before fixing these is like driving traffic to a broken landing page.

 2. A LinkedIn profile that passes the 5-second test.
-When a prospect clicks your profile after getting a connection request, they need to immediately understand: what you do, who you help, and why that's valuable.
+When a prospect clicks your profile after getting a connection request, they need to immediately understand: what you do, who you help, and why that is valuable.
 Your headline should be "I help [niche] with [specific outcome] using AI" — not your job title.
 Your About section should tell a brief story about why you do this work and include 1-2 sentences on what success looks like for clients you work with.

 3. An offer you can explain in one sentence.
 "I build a custom AI chatbot that handles your inbound leads 24/7, qualifies them automatically, and books appointments directly to your calendar — for a one-time setup fee and a monthly retainer."
 One sentence.
 Practice saying it out loud until it sounds natural.
+If you cannot explain your offer in one sentence, it is too complicated for a first conversation.

 Week 1 (Days 1-7): Foundation and List Building